hygieia/hygieia/gerrit-scm-collector/README.md

-GitHubSourceCodeCollector
+GerritCodeCollector
 =========================

-Collect source code details from GitHub based on URL and branch
+Collect source code details from Gerrit based on project and branch

 This project uses Spring Boot to package the collector as an executable JAR with dependencies.